Skip to content

 • REFERENCE must be one of the following:

-• [label name][label]: uses the latest commit for the given label
+• A label name: uses the latest commit for the given label.

-• commit ID: uses the explicit BSR module commit and the most recent plugin version.
-The commit must be the full module commit name.
+• A commit ID: uses the explicit BSR module commit.
+This must be the full module commit ID.

 • FILE_EXT is the file extension of the archive.
 This can be either tar.gz or zip.